SMC-AAU-CPH/smc-cph.github.io/_posts/2020-04-15-On-communication-in-distributed-environments.md

 </figure>

 At [ISE Europe](iseurope.org/), a trade fair in Amsterdam ( 11.02.-14.02.
-2020) I was presenting together with [SALTO](https://www.ntnu.edu/salto) the MCT course at the [AVIXA](https://www.avixa.org) Higher Education Conference.
+2020) I was presenting together with [SALTO](https://www.ntnu.edu/salto) the SMC course at the [AVIXA](https://www.avixa.org) Higher Education Conference.
 Researchers and students were [invited to highlight emerging innovative methods](https://www.iseurope.org/show-event/avixa-higher-education-av-conference/) that enhance learning and teaching experiences in distributed environments through audiovisual (AV) technologies.
 The ISE Europe is the world's biggest pro AV event for integrated systems, with 80000 visitors and 1400 vendors, spread over a dozens of halls.
 For the conference I was specifically asked to contrast the overall technically curated program with social aspects from a student perspective.
 A retrospective from current conditions.

-The benefits and challenges of learning and teaching in distributed environments like MCT's cross campus study collaboration are currently very much at display.
+The benefits and challenges of learning and teaching in distributed environments like SMC's cross campus study collaboration are currently very much at display.
 Communication is always important, but in the light of the current situation, our dependency on technology that connects us is even more exposed.
-I always had the feeling that we at MCT were in so many ways researching ourselves in a microcosmos set-up that at some point would turn into a mega sized social laboratory.
+I always had the feeling that we at SMC were in so many ways researching ourselves in a microcosmos set-up that at some point would turn into a mega sized social laboratory.
 Among many other questions, we have asked ourselves by what audiovisual means we can increase mediated presence and the feeling of social connectedness online.
 In mid February most of us had no clue that a globally applied lockdown could force the entire higher education system in our promoted study format and these questions became large scale issues in times of physical distancing.
-For the interested potential applicants out there - with the difference that MCT still has co-located students in each city's Portal, a physical existent space that unites virtually both campuses to one class room.
+For the interested potential applicants out there - with the difference that SMC still has co-located students in each city's Portal, a physical existent space that unites virtually both campuses to one class room.
 But even that seems now like a relict from another life.
 When everything we consider essential for a diverse and human practise (gathering in the same room for musiking, theater...) is currently on ice, the necessity to improve AV solutions that enable close to face to face situations is invaluable to keep societies' sanity.
 At least our children will grow up in a totally different world